-The school will ensure we have appropriate filters and monitoring systems in place.

-The appropriateness of any filters and monitoring systems and will be informed in part, by the risk assessment required by the Prevent Duty.
+Filtering and monitoring - The school will ensure we have appropriate filters and monitoring systems in place and regularly review their effectiveness.
+The appropriateness of any filters and monitoring systems will be informed in part, by the risk assessment required by the Prevent Duty.
 The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like.